annazxc/annazxc.github.io/README.md

-# Hello!
-Welcome!
-Please go to [Personal Website](https://annazxc.github.io/) for github pages
+# Welcome!
+Thank you for visiting!
+You can explore my personal website by clicking [here](https://annazxc.github.io/) to view it hosted on GitHub Pages.